Accounting obligations in Poland

 • Entrepreneurs with a total turnover for the prior year exceeding eur 2,000,000

-From the very first day of their establishment, these entities must maintain accounting records in the Polish language and in Polish zlotys.
-The accounting system used must be adjusted to comply with applicable accounting and tax regulations.
+From the first day of operation, these entities must maintain accounting records in Polish and in Polish złoty.
+The accounting system must comply with applicable accounting and tax regulations.

-• Obligatory from day 1 (date of Articles of Association)
+• Mandatory from the first day (date of company formation)

 • Polish language